molivas010/watsonwork-ticketmaster/README.md

 ### Running locally using IntelliJ IDEA

 Prerequisite for running the app using IntelliJ IDEA:
+- Install IntelliJ IDEA Community Edition first if you don't have it (https://www.jetbrains.com/idea/download)
 - Install [Lombok Plugin](https://plugins.jetbrains.com/plugin/6317-lombok-plugin) for IntelliJ IDEA
 - Install [Ngrok](https://ngrok.com/) - used for testing the app locally without deploying on any PaaS